Key Takeaways About Pennsylvania Civil Statute of Limitations Filing Deadlines

 - Before Act 87: A survivor of child abuse had just a few years after turning 18 to file a lawsuit.
 For many, this deadline expired long before they were able to process their trauma, seek help, or bring legal action.

-- After Act 87: A survivor now has until their 55th birthday to pursue a lawsuit, providing a much more reasonable timeframe that acknowledges the lifelong impact of abuse.
+- After Act 87: Childhood survivors now have until their 55th birthday to pursue a lawsuit, those abused between ages 18 and 24 have until age 30, and adults over 25 have two years to file civil claims, providing a much more reasonable timeframe that acknowledges the lifelong impact of abuse.

 The Unsolved Problem: No Retroactivity

-While the filing deadline extension was a major victory, Act 87 was not retroactive.
-This means it did not revive claims that had already expired under the old, more restrictive laws.
-This left a devastating legal divide, where some survivors had a new opportunity for justice while others, who were victimized years earlier, were still barred from filing a lawsuit.
+While the filing deadline extension was a major victory, Act 87 was not retroactive and did not allow for the retroactive revival of expired claims or civil actions that had previously expired under the old, more restrictive laws.

 This non-retroactive clause became the central focus of the ongoing legislative battle.
 Survivor advocates argued that justice should not depend on when a law was passed, and they continued to push for a special “lookback window” that would allow all survivors, regardless of when their claim expired, to have their day in court.